aalekseev/10-steps-security-pycon-ee-2020/slides/08-guessing.md

 - Can you guess the admin login page?
 - Can you guess the admin email?

-Well, sometimes not hard at all.
+Well, sometimes guessing is not hard at all.

 Let's look on the next slide how we can improve situation a little bit, but keep in mind, this is not to stop the attack but rather